doomemacs/doomemacs/.github/PULL_REQUEST_TEMPLATE/maintenance.md

 Thank you for contributing to Doom!

-Before you submit this PR, please make sure it is targeted at `develop` and not `master`.
+Before you submit this PR, please make sure it is targeted at the `develop` branch and not `master`.
 Include links to relevant issues or, if the issue isn't self-evident, describe the problem that is being fixed.